s0stratos/ranatica/ranatica/README.md

 ## GENERALIZATIONS, DEFAULTS AND OVERRIDES

+describing constructions can usually be done by progressively adding more information and constraints on more basic ones. but it can happen that some constructions look unexpected and it can be interesting to just say but unexpectedly they differ of all the similar ones in this particular way.
+Like imagine a random transitive verbs you can never use in the passive voice in the language. you may be tempted to say it's still a normal transitive verb but with an overriding property (no passive) rather than making two different constructions from the start.

+What this captures intuitively is that sometimes predictions are overridden. and that's fine.
+On the other hand supposing constant overrides of the sort when the data is not directly attested is not realistic or constructive.
+If you have a random transitive verbs never attested in the passive the normal prediction is that passive is ok. why? cause the weird behaviors correlate with frequent use.

 ## THE USE OF CALQUES FROM MODERN LANGUAGES

 I have a general dislike for calques.